csabakecskemeti/no_more_typo/README.md

 Small utility that uses LLM to fix typos and syntax errors in the text stored in the clipboard.

+## Run executable
+You can run the code without setting up a pyton environment.
+To do that use the executable in dist folder.
+You still need the LLM api key (optionally the custom base url) set up in the environment variables.

 ## Environment

 ### Required packages